egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 {: .tips}
->When in doubt, you can test whether the span by separating the propositional content and the author's stance on it.
+>When in doubt, you can test whether the span is reasonable by separating an idea/issue/problem at hand (i.e., propositional content) from the author's view on that matter.
+> Here is an easy example:
+> - I think that people are very generous to tourists around here.
 >
+> Here, `people are very generous to tourists around here` is the idea/issue/problem under consideration.
+The writer of this sentence uses `I think (= ENTERTAIN)` as an engagement device to say this view is only mine (and there may be other views.)
+>
->Consider the following example:
+>To extend this approach, consider the following example:
 > - A few years ago, I wrote expressing my concern that the village of West Linton, Peeblesshire, had 'moved'.
 >
-> In this example, the writer of this sentence expressed their concern by writing to someone.
-The content of the concern (i.e., propositional content) is the idea that `the village of West Linton, Peeblesshire, had 'moved'`.
+> In this example, the writer of this sentence says that they expressed their concern by writing.
+The matter (i.e., propositional content) is the idea/fact that `the village of West Linton, Peeblesshire, had 'moved'`.
+> This is the actual content, on which the writer of this sentence takes stances.
+Then, the question becomes if the writer of this sentence takes any positions on this matter of discussion (Contract? or Expand?).
->This is the actual piece of information/idea that were written.
-So, we will consider that `ENGAGEMENT` or stances are encoded in the rest.
-Based on this, I would suggest the following:
+> Based on this, I would suggest the following:
 >
 >- A few years ago, I **wrote expressing my concern that** the village of West Linton, Peeblesshire, had 'moved'.
 >
->Technically, the pattern, `ACTION verb + COMMUNICATION verb + Shell noun + that` is not in the list above.
-However, we can think that the writing contained the concern, which is the core stance here.
-As such `wrote expressing concerns that` would be a good candidate as a distinct `Engagement` span.
+> In this sentence, the writer says that they wrote something.
+What did they write?—Their concern.
+Although `wrote` is a concrete action verb, which tends NOT to take on engagement, the non-finite subordinate clause (i.e., expressing SOMETHING) roughly equals to `I said SOMETHING`.
+Technically, we do not have `ACTION verb + COMMUNICATION verb + Shell noun + that` as a pattern in the list above.
+However, we can think of putting an `engagement` move on this span.
+The question becomes then whether we will take `my concern that` or the `ACTION verb + COMMUNICATION verb + Shell noun + that` sequence as a whole.
+Here we need to think what makes more sense as the writers' possible communicative purposes.
+If we separate `wrote` from `my concern`, then we would have to treat `wrote` as `MONOGLOSS` and `my concern` as secondary `ENTERTAIN`.
+On the other hand, if we treat the whole span as single Engagement move, then we can treat the whole as `ENTERTAIN`.
+This may result in disagreement/discussion, but we may consider that the whole thing as almost equivalent to `I said that ...` then we see them as a whole.

 ## Verb phrases